jaredraynes/Sheep_Saliva/sheep_knitr.md

 The sheep were assessed for glycogen content and the pH of the meat was measured 24h after slaughter.

-The pH was assessed after 24 h at 4 degress (final pH).
+The pH was assessed after 24 h at 4 degrees (final pH).
 A final pH > 5.7 is considered a cause for downgrading in Meat Standards Australia, and seen as indicative of ‘dark cutting’.
 Note that pH in the leg muscle and in the back muscle are quite different.
 The leg muscle (M. semitendinosus) is particularly sensitive to glycogen depletion.

 ### Data provided